abhishekarya1/javascript/Arrays.md

 ```

 ### Arrays as Strings
-Arrays can only be converted to string.
+Arrays can only be converted to `string`.

 ```js
 let arr = [1, 2, 3];